-J. Christopher Reid served as Vice President and General Manager, Fluids Business Unit since February 2003.
-In connection with the consummation of the acquisition of Fluent Inc. on May 1, 2006, he became Vice President, Marketing.
+J. Christopher Reid has been Vice President, Marketing since May 2006.
+Previously, he had served as Vice President and General Manager, Fluids Business Unit since February 2003.
 Prior to joining the Company, Mr. Reid served as President and Chief Executive Officer of the CFX division of AEA Technology from May 2001 to February 2003.
 During his career, Mr. Reid held a variety of senior management positions, including sales, marketing and product development, 20 years of which were with Honeywell International Industrial Automation and Control.
 Subsequent to that, Mr. Reid served as Chief Operating Officer with ProFac Facilities Management, Inc., a leading supplier of real estate outsourcing services.
 Additionally, Mr. Reid represented Open Options Corporation as an independent management consultant specializing in marketing, strategic planning and model-based decision support tools.
 Mr. Reid holds a Bachelor of Applied Science degree in Civil Engineering from the University of Waterloo.